-Note: If the file systems are not visible in the CLISH output, run the storage scanbus force command in CLISH.
+Note: If the file systems are not visible in the command line output, run the storage scanbus force command on the Veritas Access command-line.

-Make sure that the file systems are online.
-If the file systems are not online, you need to run the following command in CLISH to bring them online:
+5 Make sure that the file systems are online.
+If the file systems are not online, you need to run the following command on the Veritas Access command-line to bring them online:

-'''

-storage fs online <fs name>
+storage fs online fs name

-'''